Fresno State vs. San Jose State NCAA Football Odds, Plays and Insights | November 25, 2021

 Fresno State Stats and Trends

-- In Fresno State's 11 games this season, it has seven wins against the spread.
+- Fresno State has seven wins against the spread in 11 games this year.

-- The Bulldogs have been favored by 7.5 points or more five times this season and are 3-2 ATS in those contests.
+- The Bulldogs have an against the spread record of 3-2 in their five games as a favorite of 7.5 points or more so far this season.

-- Fresno State has gone over the point total in 45.5% of its opportunities this year (five times in 11 games with a set point total).
+- Fresno State's games this year have hit the over five times in 11 opportunities (45.5%).

 - Fresno State is 5-2 against the spread and 7-0 overall in games when it records more than 25.3 points.

-- In games that Fresno State piles up more than 360.8 yards, the team is 6-3 against the spread and 7-2 overall.
+- When Fresno State amasses over 360.8 yards, the team is 6-3 against the spread and 7-2 overall.

 - The Bulldogs have turned the ball over 21 times this season, 10 more turnovers than the Spartans have forced (11).